simplehomemom/simplehomemom.github.io/_posts/2022-08-31-make-chores-simple-with-loop-planning.md

 tags:   Chores Planning
 ---

 Have you ever felt stressed out by trying to keep up with all things in your home?
 There are so many things to do, no matter what size your home or family is, so [loop planning](https://pambarnhill.com/loop-scheduling/#:\~:text=Loop%20scheduling%20doesn't%20assign,the%20list%20and%20start%20there.) is one strategy that can help you keep track of it all in a way that can be very low stress, too.
-Today on the blog, I’m sharing with you how to make chores simple with loop planning.
+Today on the blog, I’m sharing with you <b> how to make chores simple with loop planning. <b>

 ### So what’s loop planning?